ing-bank/vscode-psl/README.md

 * `psl.lint`: Whether to lint files written in PSL.
 The default value is `config`, which means linting only activates when the `psl-lint.json` config file is present.
 [Read more here](#psl-lint).
 * `psl.previewFeatures`: Set true to enable the latest developing features.
 Default value is false.
+* `psl.gtmDebug`: Set true to keep GT.M Debug on by default.
 * `psl.trailingNewline`: Adds a trailing newline after a "Get" or "Refresh".
 The default behavior is to not change the output.

 ## Development